 The Florage Cut Flower co-op was started by two women farmers, Lindy Bankhead of Paisley Flower Farm and Ali Harrison of Paradise Valley Orchard.
 We are committed to using sustainable organic methods to lessen our footprint on the earth.
-No refrigerated trucking, chemicals or preservative sprays are used in bringing our gorgeous blooms straight from our gardens to your table.
+No chemicals or preservative sprays are used in bringing our gorgeous blooms straight from our gardens to your table.
 The local flower movement has been steadily gaining momentum.
 We are thrilled and proud to be a part of it.
 Locally grown flowers are more fragrant, diverse, and long-lasting than commercial varieties and are available within days—sometimes even hours—after cutting.
 Our florists know that local is better.

 Paisley Flower Farm